 The point of a stand-up meeting is to quickly provide high-level updates across a project team, and to see if all projects are on track.

 You can use this stand-up meeting template for stand-ups of any kind, whether they be a traditional scrum meeting for developers or a quick stand-up meeting for any team.
-Download it as a Word doc, copy as a Google doc, or just in Hugo (meeting notes & tasks software).
+Copy it into a document or use the template right in in Fellow (meeting notes & tasks software).

 This sample agenda focuses on answering these four key questions for all who are invited to the stand-up: